-When you’re looking for a U.S. work visa, it’s important to know all your options.
+When you’re in the Mississippi or Louisiana area and looking for a U.S. work visa, it’s important to know all your options.
 A variety of permanent or temporary worker visas are offered to both unskilled and skilled laborers who live outside of the United States.
 Depending on the requirements and application process, you may be eligible for one or more of such visas.
 The lawyers at Rozas and Associates want to help you determine if applying for a temporary worker visa or permanent work visa is right for your situation.

 Learning about the different employment visas can prove to be difficult on your own, especially considering that there are so many.
 The H1B visa, for example, is offered to foreign or nonimmigrant employees of U.S. companies in temporary positions.
 The H1B visa is also the most common work visa for which people apply.
 Alternatively, the H2B visa is for temporary non-agricultural workers.
 This is not to be confused with the H2A, which is a temporary or seasonal agriculture visa.